-Fournier Law is also proud to serve clients across Tallahassee, North Florida, Big Bend, and the surrounding counties.
+Fournier Law is also proud to serve clients across Tallahassee, Florida, Big Bend, and the surrounding counties.

-Support Laws in Florida
+Understanding Child Support Laws in Florida

 Child support payments are meant to support the general well-being of the child and cater to their needs, including food, education, clothing, shelter, and other necessities.
 In Florida, both parents, whether married or not, are obligated to support their children financially.